 Set the recommended global rules that will apply to all firewall protected interfaces.
 Anything global can be changed within the interface-specific firewall rule.

 # set firewall all-ping 'enable' # set firewall broadcast-ping 'disable' # set firewall ipv6-receive-redirects 'disable' # set firewall ipv6-src-route 'disable' # set firewall ip-src-route 'disable' # set firewall log-martians 'enable' # set firewall receive-redirects 'disable' # set firewall send-redirects 'enable' # set firewall source-validation 'disable' # set firewall syn-cookies 'enable'

 Start configuring firewall configuration for Public interface.

 # edit firewall name protect-vyatta

 Drop everything by default

-Deter ssh brute-force (only allow 3 new connections within 30 seconds)
+Deter SSS brute-force attacks by allowing only three new connections within 30 seconds:

-(7) Create and apply firewall ruleset ‘in’ (for traffic destined for cloud servers) on Public interface (eth0)
+Create and apply the firewall ruleset ‘in’ (for traffic destined for cloud servers) on Public interface (eth0):